Skip to content

 About the Author

-@Janine Pollack is the Integrated Marketing Director at MNI Targeted Media and self-appointed Storyteller in Chief.
-As content lead for MNI’s Insight Lab, she leads numerous webinars to bring to life the brand's commitment to knowing more so we can do more.
-Prior to MNI she worked with Fortune 500 companies and world-renowned institutions on thought-leadership events and content.
+@Janine Pollack is the Integrated Marketing Director at Media Now Interactive and self-appointed Storyteller in Chief.
+As content lead for Media Now's Insight Lab, she leads numerous webinars to bring to life the brand's commitment to knowing more so we can do more.
+Prior to Media Now she worked with Fortune 500 companies and world-renowned institutions on thought-leadership events and content.